jaysonbucy/bloc-chat/README.md

-## Bloc Chat
+# Bloc Chat
 This will create a generic, light-weight, chat application.

-It uses Angular, Firebase, AngularFire, uiBootstrap, and uiRouter.
+## Libraries Used
+1. Angular 1
+2. Firebase
+3. AngularFire
+4. uiBootstrap
+5. uiRouter